PolyRocketMatt/Peak/README.md

 PEAK primarily focuses on the generation of heightmaps.
 Even though there are already plenty of libraries for this out there, PEAK stands out because of the variety of algorithms it offers.
-It doesn't force you to use ~30 year old techniques but also offers you to use more contemporary algorithms such as different types of erosion, river-generation, etc.
+It doesn't force you to use ~30 year old techniques but offers you to use more contemporary algorithms such as different types of erosion, river-generation, etc.

 ## Papers